Darrenfisherlol/Darrenfisherlol.github.io/README.md

 ---

+## Welcome!!

 ## What is this?
 - This is a portfolio page for Darren Fisher

 ### Goal:

 - Make a Data Engineer / Data science centered portfolio
+- Showcase some of the major roles I have worked as
 - Showcase some of the major projects I have worked on
+-

 ---